Skip to main content

 Remain consistent

 One of the most essential facts to keep in mind is the market will continue to move up and down no matter what.
-While it may seem like a good idea to pull out your money and stop investing in down markets, it may not be the best decision for you in the long run.
+While it may seem like a good idea to pull out your money and stop investing in low periods, it may not be the best decision for you in the long run.
 Unless your financial advisor recommends you sell your individual stocks or funds, continuing to invest may be the best move to make.

 Educate yourself